ConnectiveConsulting/ai-workshop/exercises/4.1-instructions/README.md

     # JavaScript Style Guide
     - Use consistent naming conventions.
     - Keep functions short and focused on a single task.
-    - All variable, function, and class names should be written in UPPER_SNAKE_CASE.
+    - All variable (global and private), function, and class names should be written in UPPER_SNAKE_CASE.
     - Use JSDoc comments for all methods.
     - All comments should be written in Shakespearean English.
     - If any of the above style rules are violated, you should change the code to match the style guide.